 With secure long-term funding from Brain Tumour Research, Professor Hanemann’s team will be freed from the limitations and frustrations of applying for one specific project grant after another, able instead to pursue the sustainable and continuous research so desperately needed.
 Generous civic support is already being given across the city, including from the University of Plymouth partners Plymouth Albion RFC, Plymouth Raiders, Devon Junior and Minor Football League and Santander.

 Sue Farrington Smith, Chief Executive of Brain Tumour Research, said:

-“We are honoured to be in partnership with Plymouth University.
+“We are honoured to be in partnership with University of Plymouth.
 This collaboration will help us in our mission to support people in the fight against this devastating disease.
 Ultimately, it will lead to better outcomes for patients – from improved awareness for earlier diagnosis, to the development of more effective personalised treatments and targeted drugs.
 Through the funds generated, we will be able to significantly fast-track progress towards finding a cure for all types of brain tumour.”

 Brain Tumour Research currently helps fund – through corporate and public fundraising – an annual £1 million programme of research at their Centre of Excellence at the University of Portsmouth.
-This relationship with Plymouth University, along with additional new partnerships at Queen Mary University, London and Imperial College in London, will pave the way for a £20 million investment in brain tumour research over the next five years.
+This relationship with the University of Plymouth, along with additional new partnerships at Queen Mary University, London and Imperial College in London, will pave the way for a £20 million investment in brain tumour research over the next five years.

 You can make a difference today by making a £5 donation on your smart phone or tablet.
 Simply text RSCH06 £5 to 70070 to support this pioneering research.
 For more information about the partnership with the charity Brain Tumour Research in Plymouth and how you can get involved visit www.plymouth.ac.uk/campaign